What does 'Transcribing' mean?

 Philips ACC2320 - from 89.00

-There are also total solutions available where, in addition to a foot pedal, you immediately buy a good headset and transcription software such as:
+There are also total solutions available where, in addition to a foot pedal, you immediately buy a good headset and transcription software, here's an example.

 Headsets or earphones for transcribing